MainMeatBall/CTF/FHQ/cryptography/-3@300-unusual-idea.md

 **Description:**

 ***ENG***
 > There is an encrypted message obtained by substituting some letters.
-Can you decipher this? `HINT: The cipher refers to the group of replacement ciphers.`
+Can you decipher this?

 ---